 Epcot is a family friendly park, but up until now, it has always skewed more adult, especially at the Food and Wine Festival.
 This year things are a little different, with a lot more focus on kids.
 The Ratatouille scavenger hunt is back and there are plenty of interactive experiences just for kids.
-Check out these five great things to do with kids at the International Food and Wine Festival in Epcot.
+Check out these this huge list of Epcot Food and Wine Festival Things to Do for Kids

 To which I earn a small commission, at zero cost to you!

-Every Sunday at 11:00 from September 2 to November 11, kids will get the chance to work alongside and learn from a Disney Chef in this fun-filled workshop.
+Every Sunday at 11:00, kids will get the chance to work alongside and learn from a Disney Chef in this fun-filled workshop.
 The guided workshop lets kids learn while making pancake creations that they also get to enjoy.